miztiik/Automated-Update-Management-in-AWS/README.md

-# AWS Systems Manager Patch Manager
+# AWS Systems Manager Patch Manager - Automated Update Management

 Automation through Patch Manager & Maintenance Window services allows us to manage operating system updates and upgrades for Windows and Linux computers implemented in AWS, on-premises environments or other cloud providers.
 We can quickly review the status of available updates on all agent computers and manage the process for installing required updates for servers.